Rounge-lab/Phascolarctobacterium_CRC/README.md

 ## Data analyses
 The script used for preparation of datasets is the /scripts/data_generation.R.
 The script used for analyses of the data is the scripts/data_analyses.R.
 Required R packages include tidyverse, rstatix, dplyr, vegan, enrichplot and MicrobiomeProfiler.

+In this study we used four different cohorts to verify a previously reported association between Phascolarctobacterium species and colorectal cancer.
+Included in these cohorts was the publicly available CuratedmetagenomeData which is available at: https://waldronlab.io/curatedMetagenomicData/articles/curatedMetagenomicData.html.